Activities

 Friendly Animals

 The 10 acre farm is growing.
-We’ve got a dog, a cat, pigs, chickens,
+We have a dog, a cat, pigs, chickens,

 friendly and love attention.
-The llamas are in training for Andean Llama Treks.
+The llamas trim the grass and are in training for Andean Llama Treks.

 And the Black Sheep...
 We started with a pair, and learned that two black sheep will produce adorable black lambs.
 They are the most majestic looking mascots imaginable.